GluuFederation/docs-ce-prod/docs/source/installation-guide/setup_py.md

 Example Command: `# ./setup.py -ps` This command will install Gluu Server with Passport and Shibboleth IDP.

 !!!
 Note
-    `setup.py` will save encyrpyted properties file with name `setup.properties.last.enc`.
-The password is the same as your oxTrust admin password.
-Please don't forget this password so that you can use this file for next installations.
-You can decrypt the file with the following command if you want to re-use:
+    `setup.py` will save an encrypted properties file named `setup.properties.last.enc`.
+The password is the same as the oxTrust admin password.
+Retain this password to use this file for future installations.
+To reuse the file, it needs to be decrypted with the following command:
     ```
     openssl enc -d -aes-256-cbc -in setup.properties.last.enc -out setup.properties.last
     ```
-    When you asked password enter oxTrust admin password.
+    When prompted, enter the oxTrust admin password.
 <!--
 #### Couchbase Server Setup (Experimental)
 Starting in CE 4.1, Gluu Server supports Couchbase Server as a database backend.
 To install with Couchbase, you need to download the OS-specific Couchbase package from https://www.couchbase.com/downloads (Enterprise version only), and save to `/opt/dist/couchbase`.
 For example, for Ubuntu 18,